 Dust and polish furniture: Dust in the room where you are watching TV, and do other rooms at commercial breaks.

-Clean out your kitchen cabinets: Commercial time provides the perfect opportunity for de-clutter and organize your kitchen cabinets.
+Clean out your kitchen cabinets: Commercial time (if any) provides the perfect opportunity for de-clutter and organize your kitchen cabinets.

 Exercise.
-While watching a TV show you can do sit-ups, push-ups or do some simple exercises to get some workout time in.
+When you start watching a TV show you can do sit-ups, push-ups or do some simple exercises to get some workout time in.

 In the third week, think about something you’ve always wanted to do but haven’t done much of yet.
 Use this week to do that activity.
 If you can, stop watching TV altogether.
 Unplug television, take away the remote, and discontinue your cable service.
 You will be doing something healthy for yourself and you will save money too!

 Find another place to go if others in your home are watching TV and they do not want to give it up.
 Migrate to another room, in the garden, to the library, etc.

 Enjoy what you have chosen to do when the time comes when you usually watch TV or binge-watch Netflix.
 It can be very rewarding to spend time playing music, reading, crafting, writing, learn something new, play a sport… spending time with loved ones … going outside for a brisk walk… cooking healthy clean eating meals … pursuing your passion… You may even have the time to start a business.